 Check for Common Signs of Bed Bugs

 In addition to searching for live bed bugs you also need to keep an eye out for any of the other telltale signs of bed bug activity.
-Look for bloodstains on your mattress, typically appearing as dotted trails of dried blood.
+Look for blood stains on your mattress, typically appearing as dotted trails of dried blood.
 This is a significant indicator that freshly fed bed bugs are traveling over your mattress.
 You should also look for dead bed bug, un-hatched eggs, and discarded exoskeletons.
 These all indicate the presence of a bed bug colony in your home.

-Take Immediate Action if Necessary
+Take Action when Necessary

 If your search turns up nothing of interest, and it appears that the bed bug you found was a lone agent, you may be in the clear.
-Stay alert over the next few weeks and keep a sharp look out for any signs of bed bugs in the house (not just the bedroom but the whole home).
+Stay alert over the next few weeks and keep a sharp lookout for any signs of bed bugs in the house (not just the bedroom but the whole home).
 If there are no signs of bed bug activity over the next few weeks you are likely in the clear.

 However, if you find any bed bugs during your initial search or over the next few weeks you need to take immediate action.
 Contact a professional bed bug removal services and schedule an appointment as soon as possible.
 Bed bugs can quickly overrun a home and the sooner you bring in professional help the sooner you can rest easy once again.